kikeprime/wolfsheep/README.md

 These rabbits live in such an area where grass and weeds can grow randomly and have a set nutritional value.
 Furthermore, all entities have some energy (energy point or EP for short from now on) which is decreased by one in every step (the model's change of state) but is increased by a given parameter based on the food type by eating.
 If their energy is fully consumed, they die.
 They can also reproduce if their EP is above a set threshold, however doing so halves their energy.
 During one step of the model, the animal agents move to one of the neighboring cells where the neighbors are the Moore-neighbors excluding the agent's current cell so they can't stay still.

+About the energy point it is worth noting that the program uses one less EP than what can be seen on an animal in the visualization application if the cursor is on it.
+This is meant to adjust that the reproduction threshold and intial maximal EP parameters work with strict inequality.
+These parameters' sliders can be set according to the displayed values.
+So the application displays at least 1 EP for the user.
+Pointing the cursor at an animal also displays a "Layer: 1" value which cannot be got rid of.
+For the grass agents the layer is 0 which hides this pop up on them but not on the animals.

 In the original model, the grass and weeds were put in the cells as patches while in this implementation as agents.
 The grass and weeds are handled by a grass agent whose number is the same as the number of cells.
 The grass agents have two states, grown and grazed.
 Important to note that grass has a higher chance to grow than weeds.
 This is because firstly it is decided if weeds can grow and then if grass can grow but it overrides the weeds if it happens.
 So, if grass can grow due to the set probability then grass will grow disregarding if weeds can grow.
 This behavior comes from the original model.

+As an extension to the model, a predator species can be added which is represented by foxes.
+The foxes behave basically the same as the rabbits but naturally they eat rabbits.
+Furthermore, they can also hunt actively which means they only choose such neighboring cells which contain rabbits.

 The parameters in order and their default values: